 If you’re aging or a senior citizen and looking for a senior-friendly independent living community, the good news is there are plenty of options.
 The bad news is that you must sort through them all to find the one that’s right for you.
 That’s why we’ve put together this list of signs of great memory care facilities near Slidell, LA.
-These signs will help guide your decision-making process in choosing a retirement community where your loved one can thrive.
+These signs will help guide your decision-making process in choosing a senior living community where your loved one can thrive.

 Residents Are Encouraged To Engage In Activities